 Now that we had a great, short list of words that described how we want Lullabot to be perceived, we discussed which of these words had the greatest potential for visualizing within a logo.
 We called out "smart," "kind," "creative," and "fun" as words we could imagine, at least at some level, being able to convey within a small visual symbol.

-One of the key benefits from all this initial research was that it helped me put my finger on what worked about our current logo.
+One of the key benefits of all this initial research was that it helped me put my finger on what worked about our current logo.
 Ultimately, the reason our logo was loved by so many was that it communicated two of the most important aspects of our brand personality: "friendly" and "fun."
 A key to any successful design update would be maintaining that friendly, fun robot.

 Identifying the Problems